shxclone/intern-notes/Capstone Logs/tri-1-week-5-and-6.md

     * Set up Spring Boot for back end
     * Set up Vue.js for front end
     * Included Bootstrap in the setup just in case I need to use it down the line
-    * Set up PostGres for database, but have to downgrade to 15 due to compatibility issues with Flyway
+    * Set up PostGres running on docker for database with tables managed by Flyway migrations

 ## Day 22 (30/09/25)
+* Added Quartz dependency and integrated it with Spring Boot
+* Set up a dummy job for Quartz to run

 ## Day 23 (01/10/25)
+* Set up services to update table as job runs
+* Set up abstract class BaseQuartzJob for reusability
+* Set up Quartz to read database upon start up and schedule batch jobs based on CRON expression
+* Ensure batch jobs are scheduled and run when it is the scheduled time

 ## Day 24(02/10/25)